-Terror Toons is a 2002 American comedy horror feature film produced and directed by Joe Castro from a screenplay by Rudy Balli.
+Terror Toons is a 2002 American comedy horror film produced and directed by Joe Castro from a screenplay written by Rudy Balli.
 The movie stars Kerry Liu, Lizzy Borden, Beverly Lynne, Brandon Ellison and Fernando Padilla.

 It was followed by sequels Terror Toons 2: The Sick and Silly Show (2007), and Terror Toons 3 (2015).
 In 2016, Terror Toons 4 and 5 were announced as being in post-production however, as of 2018 these have yet to appear.